-Journal of the American Academy of Regenerative Medicine
+Journal of the American SOCIEty of Regenerative Medicine

 Mission Statement, Aims, and Scope

-The Journal of the American Academy of Regenerative Medicine (JAARM) is the publication of the American Academy of Regenerative Medicine (AARM).
+The Journal of the American Society of Regenerative Medicine (JAARM) is the publication of the American Society of Regenerative Medicine (ASRM).
 JAARM provides an outlet for quality articles, perspectives, critical reviews, and comments that contribute to the scientific understanding of all aspects of regenerative medicine.
 JAARM is distinguished by its interdisciplinary nature and breadth, and will provide benefit not only the members of the AARM, but to scientists and clinicians worldwide whose scientific and clinical interests are similar to those of the AARM.

 JAARM is a broad-spectrum, open Access, online-only, peer-reviewed journal that considers articles concerned with all aspects of regenerative medicine.
 Its remit is to publish manuscripts that are regenerative medicine related and that are generally in keeping with the philosophy of American Academy and Board of Regenerative Medicine (AABRM).
 Such manuscripts may include diagnosis and treatment; basic and clinical research; epidemiology; molecular, cell, and tissue biology; genetics; pathophysiology; epidemiology; tissue and bioengineering; clinical and translational insights; regenerative medicine policies and regulations; ethical issues; and technical or resource-based innovations.
 We will consider studies from any model that provides insights into regenerative medicine, whether human or veterinary.
 JAARM will serve, inter alia, as a foundation for scientific and medical advice across the broad spectrum of regenerative medicine.
 Integrated studies that bridge gaps between traditional scientific and medical disciplines, and economic, social, and public administration studies directly related to regenerative medicine are of importance.